Genevieve R. Cline: Federal judicial service

-Cline was nominated by President Calvin Coolidge on May 4, 1928, to an Associate Justice seat (Judge from June 17, 1930) on the United States Customs Court vacated by Associate Justice William C. Adamson.
+Urged by the executive committee of the National Association of Women Lawyers (where Cline was Vice President for Ohio) other Ohio Republicans, President Calvin Coolidge nominated her to an Associate Justice seat on May 4, 1928.
+(Judge from June 17, 1930) on the United States Customs Court vacated by Associate Justice William C. Adamson.
 She was confirmed by the United States Senate on May 25, 1928, and received her commission on May 26, 1928.
 She took her oath of office in the Cleveland Federal Building on June 5, 1928, becoming the first American woman ever appointed to the federal bench, serving as an Article I federal judge.
-Her service terminated on March 1, 1953, due to her retirement.
-She was succeeded by Judge Mary H. Donlon.
+Cline retired on March 1, 1953, when she was 75 and was succeeded by Judge Mary H. Donlon.

 Death

-Cline died on October 25, 1959, in Cleveland.
+Cline died of bronchopneumonia on October 25, 1959, in Cleveland, at the age of 82.

 Painting

 A painting of Cline is included in a group mural at the Student Services area of Cleveland-Marshall College of Law.